Short-eared Owl

 A list of all bird species observed by a person during his or her life.

-• Lifer | Lifebird: A first-ever sighting of a bird species by an observer
+Life Bird or Lifer: a first-ever sighting of a bird species by an observer

-• Nemesis | Nemesis Bird: a bird that has eluded a birder despite multiple attempts to see it
+Nemesis Bird: a bird that has eluded a birder despite multiple attempts to see it

-• Little Brown Bird or LBB: an informal name used by birders for any of the large number of species of small brown passerine birds which are notoriously difficult to distinguish
+Little Brown Bird or LBB: an informal name used by birders for any of the large number of species of small brown passerine birds which are notoriously difficult to distinguish

-• Nottabird: Something that looks like a bird from a distance but turns out not to be a bird when binoculars or a spotting scope are used
+Nottabird: something that looks like a bird from a distance but turns out not to be a bird when binoculars or a spotting scope are used

-• Usual Suspects: Refers to the birds you would normally expect to see in an area each time you go there
+Usual Suspects: refers to the birds you would normally expect to see in an area each time you go there